PhD-Programme: FAQ

 PhD projects start between July and October each year on an individual basis.
 The structured CGA programme starts in October with the 'CGA Welcome Days'.

-Host lab proposals for the upcoming application phase can be found here.
+Host lab proposals for the current application phase can be found here.
+New host lab proposals for the upcoming call will be published on the date the call opens.

 If you are having problems logging in to the application system, please try the following first: 1.
 Try a different browser (preferably Chrome or Firefox).
 2. Clear your cache and try logging in again.
 3. Copy and paste your login details instead of entering them manually.
 If all of these steps do not work, please email cga-coordination[at]uni-koeln.de.

-Yes, have a look at our international CGA student body and alumni.
+Yes, have a look at our international CGAstudent body and alumni members.

 Excellent English (C1 level) is a prerequisite for our programme.
 If you have taken an English test such as TOEFL, you can upload the results to the documents section.
 However, it is not compulsory to provide a language test certificate and you can instead provide a written statement explaining why you believe you are fluent in English (e.g. part of your studies were conducted in English).